-RE: Fiscal Year (FY) 2022-2023 Budget Message
+RE: Fiscal Year (FY) 2023-2024 Budget Message

 The Silverton Urban Renewal Agency (SURA) was created November 29, 2004 to promote valuation growth within the Silverton Urban Renewal boundary.
-The Agency is able to promote the growth using incremental tax revenues.
-The Agency created an Urban Renewal Advisory Committee at the August 2015 Board Meeting.
+The agency is able to promote the growth using incremental tax revenues.
+The agency created an Urban Renewal Advisory Committee at the August 2015 Board Meeting.
 The Advisory Committee reviews grant and loan applications and provides a recommendation to the SURA Board regarding the proposed projects.

-SURA has been in existence for eighteen years and the Agency has supported many projects in the URA boundary including the MAPS Credit Union building, Willamette Valley Pie, Silver Falls Brewery and the restaurant and improvements to several other downtown buildings.
+SURA has been in existence for nineteen years and the agency has supported many projects in the URA boundary including the MAPS Credit Union building, Willamette Valley Pie, Silver Falls Brewery and the restaurant and improvements to several other downtown buildings.
 All of the administration for the SURA is handled by City of Silverton staff.
-The total Fiscal Year (FY) 2022-2023 budget for the SURA is \$2,101,092.
-The total estimated tax increment revenue for FY 2021-2022 is \$957,880.
-A 22.22% increase in current property tax revenue is budgeted for FY 2022-2023 and is based on information received from Marion County less a potential reduction in assessed value that may take place since Bruce Pac has completely moved their operations to Woodburn.
-Taxes levied for FY 2021-2022 compared to FY 2020-2021 were up by 17.15%.
-This is due to the increase in the real market value of property within the Urban Renewal Boundary above the frozen value.
+The total Fiscal Year (FY) 2023-2024 budget for the SURA is \$2,884,739.
+The total estimated tax increment revenue for FY 2022-2023 is \$902,689.
+A 2.29% increase in current property tax revenue is budgeted for FY 2023-2024 as compared to the estimated YTD, which is less than the prior year's budgeted amount.
+Taxes are based on information received from Marion County less a potential reduction in assessed value that may take place since Bruce Pac has completely moved their operations to Woodburn which was part of the tax reduction.
+Taxes increase when the real market value of property within the Urban Renewal Boundary increase above the value set by the frozen value.

-The Agency has budget \$114,913 for the "Grants Program" which is for approved grants that have not been fully paid out as this budget was being prepared.
+The agency has budget \$104,351 for the "Grants Program" which is for approved grants that have not been fully paid out as this budget was being prepared.

-Staff budgeted \$1,665,618 in the URA Projects line item to be used for projects the Advisory Committee may recommends and the Board approves.
-Of the budgeted amount, \$84,727 is for a grant to the City of Silverton for a portion of the Civic project park related costs.
+Staff budgeted \$2,349,188 in the URA Projects line item to be used for projects the Advisory Committee may recommends and the Board approves.
+Of the budgeted amount, \$300,000 is for a grant to the City of Silverton for a portion of the Downtown Improvement Project.
 A list of the obligated projects is on the expenditure narrative page.
 Also on the expenditure page is a summary of how resources have been spent and what amount is unspent by category.

-Staff would like to thank the Board, the Advisory Committee for their work during the 2021-2022 Fiscal Year and looks forward to working with the Budget Committee during the 2022-2023 Fiscal Year budget process.
+Staff would like to thank the Board, the Advisory Committee and the Budget Committee for their work during the 2022-2023 Fiscal Year and looks forward to working with the Budget Committee during the 2023-2024 Fiscal Year budget process.